edukey/thoughts/WebAPI.md

  </account>
 ```

-Here is another response at T2:
+Here is another response at T2, with less possible actions:

 ```
 HTTP/1.1 200 OK